24dakenlo/light-physics/README.md

 The main idea in quantum physics is that properties such as energy, momentum, and angular momentum are impossible to determine in many cases.
 Instead, they are described by something called a "linear operator."
 The value of these properties is not definite unless the system is in a special state called an "eigenstate," where the value is equal to something called the "eigenvalue."

-In case of the electromagnetic field's energy, the eigenvalue of its "liner operator" (called "Hamiltonian operator") is related to a non-negative integer n.
-We understand this integer n as the number of photons.
-In other words, we recognize the eigen state of electromagnetic field's energy as "there are n photons in the space".
+In case of the electromagnetic field's energy, the eigenvalue of its "liner operator" (called "Hamiltonian operator") is related to a non-negative integer $n$.
+We understand this integer $n$ as the number of photons.
+In other words, we recognize the eigen state of electromagnetic field's energy as "there are $n$ photons in the space".

-You may feel it's too abstract to understand, but it's ok.
+You may feel it is too abstract to understand, but it's ok.
 It's too much for human's intelligence to imagine a perfect picture of a photon.
 In many cases you may imagine them as tiny balls, but you should remember that sometimes this imagination is invalid.
 It's enough.

 ## Principle of superposition